pezosanta/duckietown_world_models/README.md

 python3.6 controller_train.py
 ```

-The Controller can be trained using the controller_train.py script:
+The Controller can be tested using the controller_test.py script:
 ```bash
 python3.6 controller_test.py
 ```
-By default, the training and testing is carried out without showing the images.
-If you want to show the images as well, you can specify that in the following way:
+By default, the training and testing is carried out without render the images.
+If you want to render the images as well, you can specify that in the following way:
 ```bash
 python3.6 controller_train.py --render
 python3.6 controller_test.py --render